gnomey2/Create-Sound-of-Steam-Tuning-Wrench/README.md

 * Ponder if necessary

+# Known Issues

+* A piccolo with no extensions will not get its second channel set correctly
+* The lowest 2 octaves of posaune do not work
+* Hohlflute might not work™
+* Unknown issues™™™™™™™™™™

 # Credits
 Thank you to ABathInThyme for writing the original script and lots of KubeJs help!